kudobuilder/operators/repository/kafka/docs/latest/production.md

 #### Graceful rolling restarts

 By default, KUDO Kafka sets `CONTROLLED_SHUTDOWN_ENABLE` to `true`.
-To ensure a faster flush during shutdown, and faster recovery during bootstrap, `num.recovery.threads.per.data.dir` can be increased from the default of `1` thread.
+Which means whenever the pods are restarted the broker does a controlled shutdown.
+That process includes a log flush.
+During these controlled shutdown and bootstrap periods Apache Kafka's LogManager uses a Threadpool.
+To ensure a faster flush during shutdown, and faster recovery during bootstrap, we can configure the threads in the LogManager Threadpool using the property `num.recovery.threads.per.data.dir`.
+Which can be increased from the default value of `1` thread.

 ```
 NUM_RECOVERY_THREADS_PER_DATA_DIR=3